RGregat/Spirit-Level-Custom-View/README.md

 # Usage

-The SpiritiLevelView can be added directly to a XML-Layout or prgammatically instantiated and added to a parent view
+The SpiritiLevelView can be added directly to a XML-Layout or progammatically instantiated and added to a parent view

 ## XML-Layout